Kirkhammetz/StaticStrap/README.md

 __BEWARE!__ WRITE SCRIPTs IN THE RIGHT ORDER!

 __NB__ Scripts in src/js/ are not concatenated, but I'm sure you can easily do it on your own if you need it!
-CSS vendors are not concatenated, you can do it on your own if you want, _FOUNDATION_ css are compiled from the source package, you can modify scss there if you want to change something

 ##HELPERS
 In root dir there is _static\_data.json_, here you can declare you variables that get passed to compiled JADE template, so you can easily add common data to all views and change it faster if you customers ask for it!
 (We know that this will happen...).